Classification of certain weakly integral fusion categories: Introduction

+Subsequently, all weakly integral braided fusion categories of dimension less than $1800$ are weakly group-theoretical.
+In particular, weakly integral braided fusion categories of odd dimension less than $33075$ are solvable.

+\medbreak Our second result is the following theorem. \begin{theorem} Fusion categories (not necessarily braided) of Frobenius-Perron dimension $84$ and $90$ are solvable or group-theoretical. \end{theorem}

-Our main result (see Theorem \ref{dim120}) shows that the answer to the question above is negative for weakly integral fusion categories of dimension less that $120$.
-That is, all these fusion categories are either solvable or group-theoretical.
-Our result implies that the answer to \cite[Question 2]{etingof2011weakly} is negative, too.
+Our conclusion, together with results in the literature, shows that every weakly integral fusion category of Frobenius-Perron dimension less than $120$ is either solvable or group-theoretical.

 \medbreak The paper is organized as follows.
 In Section \ref{sec2}, we recall some basic definitions and results which will be used throughout.
-In Section \ref{sec3}, we study the existence of nontrivial symmetric categories in the Drinfeld center of a fusion category.
-We study fusion categories of dimension $84$ and $90$ in Section \ref{sec4} and \ref{sec5}, respectively.
-Our main result is given in Section \ref{sec6}.
+In Section \ref{sec3}, we study braided fusion category of Frobenius-Perron $p^mq^nd$ and $p^2q^2r^2$.
+In Section \ref{sec41}, we study the existence of nontrivial symmetric categories in the Drinfeld center of a fusion category.
+Fusion categories of dimension $84$ and $90$ will be studied in Section \ref{sec42} and \ref{sec43}, respectively.

-Throughout this paper, we shall work over an algebraically closed field $k$ of characteristic $0$.
+\medbreak Throughout this paper, we shall work over an algebraically closed field $k$ of characteristic $0$.
 We refer to \cite{egno2015} for the main notions about fusion categories.